• Home

 Where: Hatter’s Farm, Takeley, Bishop’s Stortford, Essex, CM22 6NP.

-When: Daytime pumpkin picking is open on the 1st, 7th, 8th, 14th, 15th, 21st-29th October.
-Pumpkin nights are open on the 21st-23rd, and 26th-29th of October 2023.
+When: Daytime pumpkin picking is from the beginning of October.
+Pumpkin nights are open on select nights.

 Tickets: Daytime pumpkin picking – £2-4 (under 2s go free).
 Evening pumpkin picking – £5 (under 2s go free).